tactful-ai/coding-style/README.md

 - Do not use "_" as a prefix for private properties.
 - Use whole words in names when possible.

-## Components
-- 1 file per logical component (e.g. parser, scanner, emitter, checker).
-- Do not add new files. :)
-- files with ".generated.*" suffix are auto-generated, do not hand-edit them.

 ## Types
 - Do not export types/functions unless you need to share it across multiple components.
 - Do not introduce new types/values to the global namespace.